MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 ### Add a column

 When a column is added to the data source, the information automatically appends to the data in Customer Insights - Data once a refresh occurs.
-If you have already configured unification for the table, the new column must be added to the unification process.
+If unification is already configured for the table, the new column must be added to the unification process.

 1. From the [**Customer data**](data-unification-update.md#edit-customer-data) step, select **Select tables and columns** and select the new column.